theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 ![alt text](Figure/Interface-RAW.png "Interface-RAW.png")

 Here is the key part to remember: **the six grey layers correspond to the mean coverage values in the six metagenomes**.
-For each split, a black color means their is environmental signal.
+For each split, a black color means there is environmental signal.
 No black color means the split did not recruit any reads.

 In addition to the main display, there is a second layer of information describing high-resolution coverage values of contigs across metagenomes.
 To see it, please put your mouse on a split in the display, and right click to select the `inspection` mode, which should open a new window.
 Let's do it for a few splits, and discuss the observations.